Bring on the blessings: Community meal catered by Fresher Futures

 As the interns complete their training they will be catering a community meal in collaboration with the business model of the U26 leaders and the NCJCC, Maddux Eckerling, Alex Eckerling, Lev Weisswasser and Olivia Samson.

-The event will include music and a feast prepared by the young adults enrolled in the Fresher Futures culinary training program on Thursday, April 6, 2023 at 6 p.m. at the United Methodist Church, 236 S. Church St., Grass Valley.
+The event will include music and a feast prepared by the young adults enrolled in the Fresher Futures culinary training program on Thursday, April 6, 2023 at 6 p.m. at the United Methodist Church, 236 S. Church Street, Grass Valley

 Tickets for the community meal event on April 6 can be purchased online at Nevada County Jewish Community Center website.